mui/mui-x/docs/data/migration/migration-data-grid-v4/migration-data-grid-v4.md

 # Migration from v4 to v5

-<p class="description">This guide describes the changes needed to migrate the data grid from v4 to v5.</p>
+<p class="description">This guide describes the changes needed to migrate the Data Grid from v4 to v5.</p>

 ## Introduction